 1. Composition Is a Process of Subtraction

 Painters work by continually applying brush strokes until their piece is complete.
 This process is quite different from how photographers compose images.

 Through the lens, we have to remove any unnecessary elements in order to best express our vision.
 Therefore, photographers operate with a method of subtraction.
 At first, this may seem a bit counterintuitive.
 But learning how to be selective of your composition is an important part of improving your skills.

 As Paulo Coelho said, “Elegance is achieved when all that is superfluous has been discarded and the human being discovers simplicity and concentration: the simpler and more sober the posture, the more beautiful it will be.”

 If you are bored with your pictures, try these tips to add some character to your landscape photography.
 Experimenting with different settings, camera accessories, and composition techniques is the best way to get out of a photography rut.

 If you want to get even better at creative landscape photography, find inspiration from others.
 But which landscape photographers are worth learning from?
-Here is a list of creative landscape photographers you should take inspiration from in 2020.
+Here is a list of creative landscape photographers you should take inspiration from.

 For more creative landscape inspiration, check out or our tips on fine art landscape photography next!